derektata/giant-prusa/README.md

 ### Just so you know 💭

+#### This is NOT a beginner project, and definitely NOT for the faint of heart.

+with that being said, if you have any questions, feel free to ask in the Discussion tab.

 - All of the models with **`remix`** in the name are parts that I modified to work with this printer.

 - However, The **`Control Box`** is my own creation, taking some inspiration from how Creality styled their displays.